syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 # Getting Started with .NET MAUI ImageEditor (SfImageEditor)

-This section explains the steps to create and load an image to the image editor control.
+This section explains the steps to create and load an image to the [.Net MAUI ImageEditor(SfImageEditor)](https://www.syncfusion.com/maui-controls/maui-image-editor) control.

 ## Creating an application using the .NET MAUI ImageEditor